 Ultimate Disney Parks Photography Guide

-All of the expensive equipment in the world won’t help you if you haven’t learned the basics, and that book is the best way to learn the basics.
-It’s how I taught myself photography and many others have used it to do the same.
-A book is a lot cheaper than a new lens, and if you’re a beginner, that book will improve your photography more than a new lens.
+All of the expensive equipment in the world won’t help you if you haven’t learned the basics, and those two books are the best way to learn the basics and how to take photos that aren’t just snapshots.
+Books are how I taught myself photography and many others have done the same.
+Books are a lot cheaper than a new lens, and if you’re a beginner, those will improve your photography more than a new gear.
+You are better off with an iPhone plus skill and knowledge than a $10,000 camera and cluelessness.

 This guide will primarily focus on providing you with resources for learning more about photography, so you can really take your photos to the next level.
 If you’re sitting around at home practicing social distancing or self-quarantining, the good news is that this is the perfect time to learn photography!